iankronquist/zeta/README.md

 ====

-This is an implementation of a Virtual Machine (VM) for the zeta programming language I'm working on in my space time.
+This is an implementation of a Virtual Machine (VM) for the zeta programming language I'm working on in my spare time.
 The language is currently at the early prototype stage.
 It will be dynamically typed and feature a user-extensible grammar.
 Use of functional-style programming will be encouraged by the language, but not mandated.